The Advantages & Benefits of Economies of Scale

 Internal economies of scale

 Internal economies of scale are controlled by the company.
-They can occur any time a company cuts costs, from buyingring a specialised workforce.
+They can occur any time a company cuts costs, from buying in bulk and investing in state-of-the-art machinery to accessing extra financial capital and hiring a specialised workforce.

 Technical economies of scale